R&H Logo

 If you believe that the 1099 forms that you have received may be connected to tax fraud, it is important to contact a tax attorney.
 Tax law is incredibly complex.
 The experienced tax attorneys at Robinson & Henry can ensure that you are not falsely connected to a tax fraud situation.
 They can help defend your rights in court if the issuer of a 1099 has attempted to exploit payments that were made to you

 Dealing with the IRS is serious business.
 It is important to stay on top of your financial records and to keep tabs on all payments that you have made or received.
 As soon as you realize that you may have a tax problem related to 1099 forms, it is wise to seek legal advice.
-Contact us for a case assessment at 303-688-0944.
+Contact us for a free, no obligation case assessment at 303-688-0944.